Department of Historic ResourcesAn official website of the Commonwealth of Virginia Here's how you knowAn official websiteHere's how you know

 DHR's Virginia Board of Historic Resources easement

 The monument marking the grave of John Custis IV is one of Virginia’s most ambitious examples of colonial funerary art.
 The elaborately carved pyramidal-topped marble block is decorated with the Custis family coat-of-arms, a drapery-framed inscription, and a human skull motif.
-It was executed around 1750 by William Colley of Fenn Church Street, London whose name and address is on the tomb.
+It was executed around 1750 by William Colley of Fenn Church Street, London, whose name and address is on the tomb.
 Also in the cemetery is the limestone slab of John Custis (1630-1696).
-The tombs are located near the Northampton County site of Arlington, the Custis family seat.
+The Custis Tombs are located near the Northampton County site of Arlington, the Custis family seat.
 John Custis IV’s great-grandson George Washington Parke Custis named his Fairfax County plantation, now Arlington National Cemetery, after his Eastern Shore ancestral home.
-The cemetery is maintained by the Northampton County Branch of the Association for the Preservation of Virginia Antiquities (now Preservation Virginia).
+The Custis Tombs were maintained for years by the Northampton County Branch of the Association for the Preservation of Virginia Antiquities (now Preservation Virginia), and the cemetery is now owned and maintained by the Archaeological Conservancy.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.